meiqimichelle/mhertzfeld/_posts/2013-10-14-why-do-it-the-easy-way.md

 On the recommendation of [several](http://www.kinlane.com) [people](http://ben.balter.com/) and a good chunk of the internet, I went with the Jekyll/Liquid/GitHub killer combo.
 I want to learn more about versioning and the potential of something like GitHub to do more outside the programming paradigm (like make [government policy more open and accessible](http://project-open-data.github.io), for example).

 There are many "get started with Jekyll" tutorials online and so I won't repeat them here.
 However, there **aren't** very many places to go to learn all those steps that the programmers skip since they're obvious (to them).
-And so, here it is: tips on the "host your blog or site on GitHub with Jekyll" for designers.
+And so, here it is: tips on how to do the "host your blog or site on GitHub with Jekyll" thing for designers.

 ##Tips for Designers
 ###GitHub